fhircast/sandbox.js/README.md

 ```

 ## Cloud
-Two important settings for cloud deployment are the port environment variable defined in endpoint.js and the start script in the launch.json file.
+Do not set the port environment variable when deploying in a cloud platform.
+The cloud service will define it for its environment.

 ### Azure
 The [Visual Studio Code](https://code.visualstudio.com/) Azure App Service [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) can be used for deployments.
-The MODE environment variable can be added to the App Service instance by creating an 'Application Settings' as shown in the following picture.
+The environment variables can be added to the App Service instance by creating an 'Application Settings' as shown in the following picture.

  ![Azure configuration](/images/AzureConfiguration.png)